100thCoin/AccuracyCoin/README.md

 ### NMI disabled at VBlank
   1: The NMI could occur too late, or was disabled too early.

-### Instruction Timing
-  1: The NMI timing was not relaible enough.
-  2: LDA Immediate should take 2 cycles.
-  3: LDA Zero Page should take 3 cycles.
-  4: LDA Absolute should take 4 cycles.
-  5: LDA Absolute, X should take 4 cycles if a page boundary is not crossed.
-  6: LDA Absolute, X should take 5 cycles if a page boundary is crossed.
-  7: LDA (Indirect, Y) should take 5 cycles in a page boundary is not crossed.
-  8: LDA (Indirect, Y) should take 6 cycles in a page boundary is crossed.
-  9: JMP Absolute should take 3 cycles
-  A: LDA (Indirect, X) should take 6 cycles
-  B: ASL A, ROL A, LSR A, ROR A, TSX, TXS, TAX, TXA, TAY, TYA, DEX, INX, DEY, INY, and NOP all should take 2 cycles.
-  C: JSR should take 6 cycles
-  D: RTS should take 6 cycles
-  E: PHA should take 3 cycles
-  F: PLA should take 4 cycles
-  G: PHP should take 3 cycles
-  H: PLP should take 4 cycles

 ### Sprite 0 Hit behavior
   1: A Sprite Zero Hit did not occur.
   2: Sprite zero hits should not happen if Background Rendering is disabled.